Skip to main content

 Review & Update Cadence

-Every published guide is reviewed on a regular cadence.
-Content in fast-changing areas — state legislation, company pricing, and financing program availability — is reviewed more frequently.
+Every published guide is reviewed on a recurring basis.
+Topics in faster-changing areas — such as legislation, pricing, financing programs, and company details — are reviewed more frequently.

-The "last verified" date displayed on each guide reflects the most recent date the editorial team confirmed the content against current sources.
+The “last verified” date shown on a page reflects the most recent date the editorial team checked the content against current sources and confirmed it remained accurate.